eegzapp/angular-hello-world/README.md

 7. Initialize NPM for this folder (npm init) (take all defaults usually)
 	- Creates the node_modules folder and the package.json file
     - Note: package.json is used to generate node_modules, so check-in package.json, but not node_modules
-          i. git add package.json
+        1. git add package.json
-         ii. git commit -m “your commit message” iii. git push origin (‘origin’ is the default name created by github)
+        2. git commit -m “your commit message”
+        3. git push origin (‘origin’ is the default name created by github)
-8. Install Node based packages (npm install -g <package> <package> …) (The -g is a global install flag.
-Use for development packages/tools) (--save or --save-dev will remember the install by writing it to the package.json file)
+8. Install Node based packages (npm install -g <package> <package> …)
+    (The -g is a global install flag.
+Use for development packages/tools)
+    (--save or --save-dev will remember the install by writing it to the package.json file)
 	- npm install jspm -g (javascript package manager globally installed to get the jspm CLI)
     - npm install http-server -g (light-weight server, will serve root from whatever directory you run it in)
     - Anything else you want to install (mostly dev tools like A & B above)